powsybl/powsybl.github.io/docs/configuration/parameters/LoadFlowParameters.md

 # Properties

 ## noGeneratorReactiveLimits
-The `noGeneratorReactiveLimits` property is an optional property that defines if the load-flow is allowed to find a setpoint value outside the reactive limits of a generator.
+The `noGeneratorReactiveLimits` property is an optional property that defines whether the load-flow is allowed to find a setpoint value outside the reactive limits of a generator or not.

 ## phaseShifterRegulationOn
-The `phaseShifterRegulationOn` property is an optional property that defined if the load-flow is allowed to change taps of a phase tap changer.
+The `phaseShifterRegulationOn` property is an optional property that defines whether the load-flow is allowed to change taps of a phase tap changer or not.

 ## specificCompatibility
-The `specificCompatibility` property is an optional property that defines if the load-flow run in a legacy mode (implementation specific).
+The `specificCompatibility` property is an optional property that defines whether the load-flow runs in legacy mode (implementation specific) or not.

 ## transformerVoltageControlOn
-The `transformerVoltageControlOn` property is an optional property that defines if the load-flow is allowed to change taps of a ratio tap changer.
+The `transformerVoltageControlOn` property is an optional property that defines whether the load-flow is allowed to change taps of a ratio tap changer or not.

 ## voltageInitMode
 The `voltageInitMode` property is an optional property that defines the policy used by the load-flow to initialize the